IABTechLab/uid2-examples/web-integrations/javascript-sdk/react-client-side/README.md

-# React Client-Side UID2/EUID Integration Example using JavaScript SDK
+# React Client-Side UID2 or EUID Integration Example using JavaScript SDK

-This example demonstrates how to integrate the UID2/EUID JavaScript SDK into a React application using Client-Side Token Generation (CSTG).
+This example demonstrates how to integrate the UID2 or EUID JavaScript SDK into a React application using Client-Side Token Generation (CSTG).

-## Features

-- **Client-Side Token Generation**: Uses public credentials (subscription ID and server public key) to generate tokens directly in the browser
-- **React Integration**: Demonstrates SDK usage within a modern React application
-- **Automatic Token Refresh**: The SDK handles token refresh automatically
-- **Identity Management**: Shows how to manage user identity lifecycle (login/logout)

 ## Build and Run